intel/isa-l/README.md

 aarch64:
 * Assembler: gas v2.24 or later.
-* Compiler: gcc v4.7 or later.
+* Compiler: gcc v4.7 or later. clang v9.x or later.

 other:
 * Compiler: Portable base functions are available that build with most C compilers.